The good news about free and open-source solutions for text analytics is that there’s a ton of them.

 Open Calais (now Refinitiv) can thus be used to quickly extract information from documents.
 This information can then be used to tag documents for classification.

 - Tagging blog articles to improve navigation on a site

 - Tagging internal resources on a corporate intranet to help employees find them using search

 - Tagging knowledge base articles and academic archives etc.

-Takeaway: Unlike RapidMiner and KNIME, Open Calais won’t work for basic text processing or advanced sentiment analytics.
+Takeaway: Unlike RapidMiner and KNIME, Open Calais (now Refinitiv) won’t work for basic text processing or advanced sentiment analytics.
 It’s very good at recognizing entities for analysis of unstructured text, and is a robust tool for document tagging.

 Deployment: Windows, Mac, Linux